Videogallery - Exoskeletons and Assistive Robots

 This video presents the implementation of a rehabilitation system which learn the rehabilitation trajectories set by th therapist.
 It is developed based on th exoskeleton described in the video below.

-- Palazzi et al., “An Affordable Upper-Limb Exoskeleton Concept for Rehabilitation Applications,” Technologies, vol. 10, no. 1, p.
+Palazzi et al., “An Affordable Upper-Limb Exoskeleton Concept for Rehabilitation Applications,” Technologies, vol. 10, no. 1, p.
 22, 2022.

 This video shows the development of an ultra-low-cost rehabilitative exoskeleton.
 The mechanical design implements gravity compensation using elastic elements to substantially reduce motor requirements and their cost (saving approximately €1500 per joint).
-The 3D-printed links allow for the inclusion of affordable force sensors (saving around €1000 per joint) and enable a patient-specific design.
+The 3D-printed links allow for the inclusion of affordable force sensors (saving around €1000 per joint).
+The system features a smart mechatronic architecture which lead to high-performance force control, aiming to gently and precisely assist the user.

-- Calanca, E. Dimo, E. Palazzi, L. Luzi, “Enhancing Force Controllability by Mechanics in Exoskeleton Design,” Mechatronics, vol. 86, 2022.
+Calanca, E. Dimo, E. Palazzi, L. Luzi, “Enhancing Force Controllability by Mechanics in Exoskeleton Design,” Mechatronics, vol. 86, 2022.

 This video shows an experimental setup developed by two students during a university project.
 It is a single-link robotic system with torque control capabilities comparable to those of high-end industrial systems.
 The system was built using a plastic link and low-cost electronics.
 The design is inspired by a concept we called Series Elastic Link (SEL), described in the following article.